nhatnambui/toguru-scala-client/README.md

 Create a Toguru client - e.g. in the Guice module of your Play application so that it can be injected wherever you need it.
 For this, you need to define
-* how toggling-relevant client information (e.g. client id and user agent) can be extracted from a Play request, and
+* how toggling-relevant client information (e.g. client id and custom attributes like culture) can be extracted from a Play request, and
 * the Toguru server where the toggle activation conditions can be fetched from.

 ```scala